 The supervisor must:

-- Complete claim form 8 DCWC and return it to the Personnel Office as soon as possible but no later than three working days from the date of the incident.
-The form will be forwarded to the Office of Risk Management and Insurance for review and then submitted to PMA.
+- Complete claim form 8 DCWC and return it to Human Resources as soon as possible but no later than three working days from the date of the incident.
+The form will be reviewed by Human Resources and then submitted to PMA.
 Workers' Compensation benefits cannot be processed until the supervisor has completed this form.

-- If appropriate, prepare a detailed statement describing all knowledge of what occurred or caused the illness or injury and forward it to the Office of Risk Management and Insurance within three working days from the date of the incident.
+- If appropriate, prepare a detailed statement describing all knowledge of what occurred or caused the illness or injury and forward it to Human Resources within three working days from the date of the incident.
 This is particularly important if there is any reason to believe that the injury or illness is not work related.
 Supervisors should consult with others who may have witnessed the incident in completing the record.
 If the claim is for an occupational disease, the statement should include:

 - A detailed description of the work performed by the employee.